Bitten (novel): Screen adaptations

-For a while, there was discussion of making a movie adaptation of this novel.
+For a while, there was discussion of making a movie adaptation of the novel.
 Angelina Jolie was approached to play the central role of Elena.
 A script is still floating around for it.

 On 23 August 2012, Space announced that a full-season TV adaptation of Bitten would commence production in spring 2013.
+On 9 March 2013, it was announced that Laura Vandervoort would be cast as Elena Michaels.
 The 13-part series was scheduled to premiere in fall 2013 but was pushed back and premiered in January 2014.
-On 9 March 2013, it was announced that Laura Vandervoort would be cast as Elena Michaels.

-On August 12, 2014, the full first season was released in the United States of America on Blu-ray and DVD.
+On 12 August 2014, the full first season was released in the United States on Blu-ray and DVD.